mikehall000/microsoft-graph-docs/api-reference/beta/api/mailfolder_list_messages.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get all the messages in the signed-in user's mailbox, or those messages in a specified folder in the mailbox or drive.
+List all the messages in the signed-in user's mailbox, or those messages in a specified folder in the mailbox or drive.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).